 Pairwise sequence alignment

 Pairwise sequence alignment is the process of aligning two sequences to each other by optimizing the similarity score between them.
-The Bio.Align module contains the PairwiseAligner class for global and local alignments using the Needleman-Wunsch, Smith-Waterman, Gotoh (three-state), and Waterman-Smith-Beyer global and local pairwise alignment algorithms, with numerous options to change the alignment parameters.
+The Bio.Align module contains the PairwiseAligner class for global and local alignments using the Needleman-Wunsch, Smith-Waterman, Gotoh (three-state), and Waterman-Smith-Beyer global and local pairwise alignment algorithms, and the Fast Optimal Global Alignment Algorithm (FOGSAA), with numerous options to change the alignment parameters.
 We refer to Durbin et al. [Durbin1998] for in-depth information on sequence alignment algorithms.

 Basic usage